-Harnessing AI to enhance digital literacy and skills in rural communities (in collaboration with Q5/2 of 2021-2025 study period)____________
+Harnessing AI to enhance digital literacy and skills in rural communities (in collaboration with Q5/2 of 2021-2025 study period)

+Innovative solutions to deliver high-speed broadband connectivity.

+Pricing models and affordability strategies for satellite-based broadband (in collaboration with Q4/1)

+Innovative PPP models for financing infrastructure deployment and service delivery, Blended financing mechanisms and incentives, including multilateral development banks, relevant international organizations and other private sector (in collaboration with Q4/1)

+Renewable energy sources and energy-efficient technologies for powering network infrastructure (in collaboration with QB/2)

+Examine from a policy and regulation perspective how capacity development can strengthen the ability of developing countries to reduce risks associated with low-quality equipment and equipment interoperability issues

+____________

 QUESTION 2/1 Strategies, policies, regulations and methods of migration to and adoption of digital technologies for broadcasting, including to provide new services for various environments

 1. Statement of the situation or problem